Citi® / AAdvantage® Executive World Elite Mastercard® review

 The CardName‘s most notable features include:

-• Admirals Club® membership for you and access for guests traveling with you.
+• Admirals Club® membership for you and access for two guests or immediate family members traveling with you

-• Up to a $100 statement credit every five years to cover your Global Entry or TSA PreCheck application fee.
+• Up to a $120 statement credit every four years to cover your Global Entry or TSA PreCheck application fee

 There’s a lot on the CardName most notable features list, and for good reason.
 There’s much to love about this card and the incentives it has to offer, especially for those who often find themselves flying with American Airlines or traveling with one of its numerous partners.